-Re: CooperVision Site #V00175-8 Soil Vapor Investigation Work Plan; March 27, 2008 Village of Scottsville, Monroe County
+Re: CooperVision Site #V00175-8 Soil Vapor Investigation Work Plan Second Phase; December 2008 Village of Scottsville, Monroe County

-The New York State Department of Environmental Conservation (NYSDEC) has completed its review of the Soil Vapor Investigation Work Plan (the Work Plan) dated March 27, 2008 prepared by Haley & Aldrich of New York (H&A) for the CooperVision facility located in the Village of Scottsville, Monroe County.
-Based upon the information and representations given in the Work Plan, the Work Plan is hereby approved as modified below:
+The New York State Department of Environmental Conservation (NYSDEC) has completed its review of the Soil Vapor Investigation Work Plan- Second Phase (the Work Plan) dated December 2008 prepared by Haley & Aldrich of New York (H&A) for the CooperVision facility located in the Village of Scottsville, Monroe County.
+Based upon the information and representations given in the Work Plan, the Work Plan is hereby approved as modified and clarified below:

-- 1. Section 1.1: The phrase "likely resulting from activities by a former owner that occupied the property and used it for manufacturing beginning in the mid-1970s" is deleted. - 2.
-Section 1.3 and Section 2.1: Based on the results from locations SV-3 through SV-7, step-out sampling may be necessary to confirm the modeled extent of the plume (i.e., non-detect for volatile organic compounds).
-Should the step-out sample results indicate that the soil vapor plume extends beyond the modeled extent (or if the modeled extent is beyond off-site structures), then additional samples to evaluate the potential for soil vapor intrusion may include structure sampling in off-site structures. - 3.
-Section 2.2.2: Chloroethane and vinyl chloride are added to the target compound list. - 4.
-Section 2.2.2: The minimum reporting limit for each compound will be 1 microgram per cubic meter.
+- 1. Section 1.1: The phrase "likely resulting from activities by a former owner that occupied the property and used it for manufacturing beginning in the mid-1970s" is deleted.
+Similarly, the phrase "likely resulting from activities by the former owner" is deleted from the HASP. - 2.
+Section 1.1 and 2.1: The results of the October 2006 groundwater monitoring event were submitted to NYSDEC as part of the Draft Final Engineering Report which was dated 7 May 2007 and received by NYSDEC on 2 July 2007. - 3.
+Section 2 and Figure 2: An additional soil vapor point location will be installed and sampled at an on-site location along the southern property boundary as shown on the attached figure. - 4.
+Section 2.2: Chloroethane and vinyl chloride are added to the target compound list. - 5.
+Section 2.2: The minimum reporting limit for each compound will be 1 microgram per cubic meter.